Brandeis University

 A student Brandeis University

 "It was definitely worthwhile.
-I learned a very different culture than US."
+I learned a great deal about independence and traveling alone"

 A student Brandeis University